What does “medically necessary”, “medical necessity” & IMR mean?

 • Pre-surgical physical therapy progress notes are important in demonstrating how the patient has progressively worsened over a period of time.
 Noting that the patient has “failed conservative therapies” in the history and physical is a conclusive statement and should be supported by other specific, objective information in the patient’s medical record. cgsmedicare.com/total_knee_fact_sheet

-• One or more of the below conservative treatments have been tried and failed for 3 months or
+• One or more of the below conservative treatments have been tried and failed for 3 months or more except in special circumstances where delay of definitive care is not appropriate:

 • • Anti-inflammatory medication: